-As the review of literature has revealed, there is a dearth of research studies on QWL in Indian banking sector from a comparative perspective of the private, public sector banks. and foreign Secondly, no unanimity was observed with respect to impact of nature of bank on the quality of work life perceived by the employees.
-The contradictions in the outcomes from the research studies in this domain fail to present а cohesive conclusion.
-The ownership variation can create a differentiation in the working style of the banks, therefore its important to understand how this difference impacts the quality of work life of employees in same industry.
+As the review of literature has revealed. there is a dearth of research studies on QWL in Indian banking sector from a comparative perspective of the private, public sector foreian banks. and Secondly, no unanimity was observed with respect to impact of nature of bank on the quality of work life perceived by the employees.
+The contradictions in the outcomes from the research studies in this domain fail to present cohesive conclusion.
+The ownership а variation can create a differentiation in the working style of the banks, therefore its important to understand how this difference impacts the quality of work life of employees in same industry.

-calls Thus, it for further in-depth examination of this phenomenonof QWL from a comparative perspective to examine how different constituents of OWL affect the OWL.
+Thus, it calls for further in-depth examination of this phenomenonof QWL from a comparative perspective to examine how different constituents of QWL affect the QWL.
 The overall perceived present study aims to fill this gap in existing literature and can be a significant addition to existing body of knowledge.